AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/What is Linear Algebra.md

 		- a11x1 + a12x2 + … a1nxn = 0
 		- a21x1 + a22x2 + … a2nxn = 0
 		- am1x1 + am2x2 + … amnxn = 0 (show box here for end of proof)
+### Linear Algebra Purpose

-- Linear Algebra is concerned with linear systems and their solutions.
+Linear Algebra is concerned with linear systems and their solutions.
 Do solutions exist and is there uniqueness (only one solution)
 - am1x1 + am2x2 + … amnxn = ym -> Recipe for turning (x1, … , xn) into  (y1, … , yn)

-**